vlnrajesh/log-archiver/README.md

 5. apply_filter: Read each element of initial file list and apply size and age filters.
 If filters were success upload files to S3.
 6. s3_upload_file: Given file will be uploaded to S3 as a multipart object.
 This method adds hostname plus current date of upload as additional directory path
+7. blob_storage: Given file will be uploaded to Azure storage blob.
+This method adds hostname plus current date of upload as additional directory path